SkewedAspect/rpgkeeper/Readme.md

 * Production: https://rpgkeeper.com
 * Beta: https://beta.rpgkeeper.com

 RPGKeeper is a digital chracter manager.
 While there are many others out there that are targeted to one or two systems, RPGKeeper aims to be a _universal_ character management system.
 It can support any TTRPG system ever created, as long as that system is added into it's codebase.
 Building a system is a time-consuming process, but it's possible to get the basics going in just a few hours.
-And with support for a 'generic' system, RPGKeeper allows you to get down to playing quickly even if it doesn't support your game with a dedicated system.
+With support for a 'generic' system, RPGKeeper allows you to get down to playing quickly even if it doesn't support your game with a dedicated system.

 ## FAQ